Paul Cook (footballer): Playing career

-Born in Kirkby, Cook began his career in 1983 at local non-league side Marine but made no appearances.
+Cook was born in Liverpool, Lancashire.
+He began his career in 1983 at local non-league side Marine but made no appearances.
 In 1984, Cook was signed by Wigan Athletic, where he featured in 83 league games in a four-year spell.
 Cook then had a brief and unsuccessful spell at Norwich City before moving to the Midlands to sign for Wolverhampton Wanderers for £250,000.

 He was a very popular player during his time at Wolves, both with the fans and his teammates and became known for his deadly and accurate left foot.
 After 193 league appearances for Wolves over five seasons in the second tier, Cook left to sign for Premier League side Coventry City.

 Cook played the majority of his games at Coventry in his first season (1994/95) but fell out of favour during the following campaign, where he made only three appearances.
 In February 1996, Cook was sold to Tranmere Rovers for £250,000.

 Whilst at Tranmere, he became a key member of the side, playing 60 league games in just eighteen months.
 In October 1997, Tranmere accepted a bid of £250,000 from Stockport County and regained the fee initially paid for Cook.
 After twelve months at County, Cook began to be regarded as 'too old', despite only being 32.
 This led to Cook making a loan move to Burnley before making the move permanent in July 1999.

 After a falling out with Burnley manager Stan Ternent, Cook went on loan to his former club Wigan Athletic, but made just six appearances before he was re-called to again take his place in the starting line up at Turf Moor.
 Cook left Burnley at the end of the 2002/03 season, alongside teammate Andy Payton.
 The two players received a standing ovation from the fans for their contributions to the club.

 Cook signed for non-league side Accrington Stanley and went on to become a first team regular in their push for promotion to the Football League.
 This target was finally achieved in the 2005/06 season when Stanley were crowned as Champions of the Conference.
 After achieving this aim, Cook retired after 643 league appearances for nine different clubs.

 After the end of the 2005/06 season, Cook was granted a testimonial by Accrington as a sign of appreciation for his efforts.
 The testimonial was played on 2 May 2006 at the Interlink Express (now the Wham) Stadium; Accrington against a Burnley Select XI featuring old teammates Dean West, Lenny Johnrose, Ian Cox, Kevin Ball and Cook's son Liam.